 Some people consider Windows Media Player to be an annoying Windows feature they don’t need.
 If that’s you then you’ll likely want an alternative audio and video playing software.
 Happily, there are a number of free and great alternatives to Windows Media Player.

 One of the best media players you can download is VLC media player.
 This open source cross-platform software will run pretty much any audio or video file that you throw at it thanks to its huge amount of video codec support.

 VLC can play video files, webcams, streams and more.
 It’s also very lightweight and fast.

 Alternately, you could use other default Windows applications.
 These were designed with Windows 10 in mind and offer a more modern user interface.
 For video, do a system search for Films & TV.
 For audio, do a system search for Groove Music.
 The latter also comes with a store and streaming service, but you can just use it to manage your local music collection if you desire.

-If you’ve been missing Windows Media Player in your life, hopefully you’ve now been able to install it on your system, along with a number of other useful utilities and features that your version of Windows 10 lacked.
+If you’ve been missing Windows Media Player in your life, hopefully you’ve now been able to install it on your system.
+Microsoft may remove support for it entirely in the future, but for now it’s here to stay.

 Remember, you don’t have to use Windows Media Player if it doesn’t suit your needs.
-In fact, there’s probably better players out there since Microsoft’s offering has fallen by the wayside.
+In fact, there are probably better players out there since Microsoft’s offering has fallen by the wayside.